 Some people struggle with this concept, since we're been told for many years that fat is bad and we should eat low/no fat.
 Nothing could be further from the truth!

-Another great perk to most fat bombs is they double as a sweet treat, that doesn’t kick you out of Ketosis!
-Who doesn’t love a bite of something sweet, without having to make an entire cake, pie or batch of cupcakes!?
+Most fat bombs can double as a sweet treat.
+Who doesn't love a bite of something sweet, without having to make an entire cake, pie or batch of cupcakes!?